The Best Mobile Apps for MBA Students

 Another significant component of business school is research.
 Whether looking up jobs, companies for case studies, new and familiar connections, or academic papers, research plays a huge role in the success of an MBA student’s work while enrolled.

 Quora is a community-based website where questions are asked and answered by users.
 It is similar to the Yahoo!
-Answers platform from 20 years ago with increased parameters where users must explain why they are experts in the field.
-The website and app are policed by community administrators to make sure that the content published is accurate and facilitate a flow of communication.
+Answers platform from 20 years ago, with increased parameters where users must explain why they are experts in the field.
+In addition, the website and app are policed by community administrators to make sure that the content published is accurate and facilitates a flow of communication.

 People come to Quora to ask questions about any subject, from mathematics to philosophy, cooking to journalism.
-They can read high-quality content and personalize their feed with topics that are most interesting to them.
-For MBA students, this can include accounting, business, technology, and marketing.
+They can read high-quality content and personalize their feed with the most exciting topics.
+This can include accounting, business, technology, and marketing for MBA students.
 There are even topics dedicated to MBAs for prospective students and applicants.
-MBA students can benefit from this platform by asking and reading previously-posed questions about the subjects that they are studying in class, the recruiting processes at various companies, and even various forms of career advice.
+MBA students can benefit from this platform by asking and reading previously-posed questions about the subjects they are studying in class, the recruiting processes at various companies, and even multiple forms of career advice.

 The Best App for Taking Notes: Evernote

 Of course, all MBA students should be taking copious notes in class.
-The mobile version of Evernote is a comprehensive tool for writing and compiling notes—which can be shared between users—and studying ahead of exams.
+The mobile version of Evernote is a comprehensive tool for writing and compiling notes—which users can share—and studying ahead of exams.
 Users can not only save and organize text notes but also audio recordings, reminders, images from handwriting, sketches, and even content clipped from the internet.
 They can also annotate documents such as PDFs and JPEGs, making Evernote one of the most versatile, free note-taking apps out there.

 The Best App for Taking Notes on an Apple Device: DEVONthink To Go

-Another powerful platform existed on Apple’s Mac computers for the past decade: DEVONthink Pro Office.
-This document management tool delivers better information capture along with artificial intelligence-based search and document classification capabilities.
-It also offers a companion mobile app for iPhones and iPads, DEVONthink To Go.
-While it is much more powerful and better performing than Evernote, its limited accessibility and high-cost are what make it a second-best alternative to Evernote.
+Another powerful platform on Apple’s Mac computers for the past decade is DEVONthink Pro.
+This document management tool delivers better information capture and artificial intelligence-based search and document classification capabilities.
+It also offers a companion mobile app for iPhones and iPads.
+While it is much more powerful and better performing than Evernote, its limited accessibility and high cost are what make it the second-best alternative to Evernote.